-The 14th annual ‘Iolani Luahine Hula Festival will be held in the end of January this year, and features a plethora of excellent hula dancing and other dance performances.
+The 15th annual ‘Iolani Luahine Hula Festival will be held on January 27-28, 2017, and features a plethora of excellent hula dancing and other dance performances.
 It’s a great way to help preserve a valuable part of Hawaiian culture and enjoy some authentic performances as well.

-The 12 Annual Kona Surf Film Festival is another fantastic option (also held in the end of January), although it’s hosted by the Big Island.
+The 13th Annual Kona Surf Film Festival is another fantastic option on January 28, 2017, although it’s hosted by the Big Island.
 It combines two of Hawaii’s greatest passions – surfing and the arts.
 Enjoy short and feature length films, documentaries, and more all on the subject of the ocean and its greatest sport.

 Throughout the month of December, Honolulu City Lights is hosting a handful of fun, festive, and free family-friendly events, including free “photos with Santa” nights, a free family movie night, milk & cookies night, and more.